ibm-cloud-docs/monitoring/ingestion_key.md

     where APIKEY_NAME is the name of the API key.

-    The output from this command includes the field **Sysdig Access Key** that contains the ingestion key for the Sysdig instance.
+    The output from this command includes the field **ingestion_key** that contains the ingestion key for the instance.

 ## Changing the ingestion key